 Note that "stable" is in quotation marks because even if the initial testing seems to work fine, there will often be exceptions where some games or applications crash while others work.
 When that happens, you'll have to go back to tune the settings and see if you can find some that allow the game to run properly.
 As you can probably guess, the more demanding the game (i.e., if it uses ray tracing and DLSS on an Nvidia GPU), the more likely it is to require additional fine tuning and lower clocks.

-For this tutorial, we'll use Cyberpunk 2077, running in a window at 2560x1440 with Ray Tracing-Ultra settings and DLSS Quality mode, to find a reasonable overclock for a GeForce RTX 3090 Founders Edition card.
+For this tutorial, we'll use Cyberpunk 2077, running in a window at 2560x1440 with RT-Ultra settings and DLSS Quality mode, to find a reasonable overclock for a GeForce RTX 3090 Founders Edition card.
 That ticks all the boxes for a demanding game that will likely push the GPU to its limits, and it also has a built-in benchmark that will let us see what happens to performance after tuning.

 We started with a GPU core overclock.
 After loading the game and applying the appropriate settings, we maxed out the power limit and set the fan speed to 80% to ensure the GPU and memory stayed cool.
 Everything was fine so far, and we applied a 100 MHz offset to the GPU core.
-That worked okay, which is almost always the case — if you can't get at least a 100 MHz core overclock, we probably wouldn't worry about going any further with your particular graphics card.
+That worked okay, which is almost always the case — if you can't get at least a 100 MHz core overclock, you probably shouldn't worry about going any further with your particular graphics card.